Stanley Bastian: Federal judicial service

-On September 19, 2013, President Obama nominated Bastian to serve as a United States district judge of the United States District Court for the Eastern District of Washington, to the seat vacated by Judge Edward F. Shea, who assumed senior status on June 7, 2012.
+On September 19, 2013, President Barack Obama nominated Bastian to serve as a United States district judge of the United States District Court for the Eastern District of Washington, to the seat vacated by Judge Edward F. Shea, who assumed senior status on June 7, 2012.
 The American Bar Association's committee on federal judicial recommendations unanimously rated Bastian as well-qualified for the position.
-On January 16, 2014 his nomination was reported out of committee.
-On April 11, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
-On April 29, 2014 a vote on the motion to invoke cloture on the nomination was agreed to by a vote of 55–41.
-On April 30, 2014 the nomination was confirmed by a final vote of 95–0.
+On January 16, 2014, his nomination was reported out of committee.
+On April 11, 2014, Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
+On April 29, 2014, the United States Senate invoked cloture on his nomination by a 55–41 vote.
+On April 30, 2014, his nomination was confirmed by a 95–0 vote.
 He received his judicial commission on May 1, 2014.
 He became chief judge on July 27, 2020.

 On September 17, 2020, Bastian issued a nationwide preliminary injunction against the United States Postal Service to reverse changes that had occurred in early July that had slowed down mail delivery and removed sorting machines.
 Bastian called it a "politically-motivated attack on the efficiency of the postal service".